csalazar/lorito/README.md

 ### Using docker-compose

-You can use [docker-compose](https://docs.docker.com/compose/) to run lorito.
+You can use [docker-compose](https://docs.docker.com/compose/) to run lorito using the provided `docker-compose.yml` file.
-To configure secrets, create a `.env` file to set:
+To configure secrets,
+create a [.env file](https://docs.docker.com/compose/how-tos/environment-variables/variable-interpolation/#env-file) to declare:

 * `DATABASE_URL`: `postgresql://` connection URI
 * `SECRET_KEY_BASE`: you can generate one with `head -c 66 /dev/urandom | base64 -w 0`